 - 1. Access to more databases would be a welcome addition.
 This could be on subscription fee basis or through bilateral agreements with other Colleges and Universities in Cyprus. - 2.
-In the long run the College could also consider offering accommodation and additional IT tools (e.g., sophisticated software) to students.
+In the long run the College could also consider offering accommodation to students.